shuozhixu/PFDD/README.md

 - Shuozhi Xu, Lauren Smith, Jaber R. Mianroodi, Abigail Hunter, Bob Svendsen, Irene J. Beyerlein, [A comparison of different continuum approaches in modeling mixed-type dislocations in Al](http://dx.doi.org/10.1088/1361-651X/ab2d16), Modelling Simul.
 Mater.
 Sci.
 Eng.
 27 (2019) 074004

-Similar to the GSFE surface, the gradient energy is intended for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.

-In general, this feature is not used in BCC crystals or for non-basal slips in HCP crystals.
-However, it may result in a match between the PFDD-based dislocation core width and the atomistic-based one, e.g., in BCC Ta and BCC Fe:
+Originally the gradient energy was intended only for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.
+Later, it was found that inlcuding the gradient energy may result in a match between the PFDD-based dislocation core width and the atomistic-based one in BCC metals:

 - Hyojung Kim, Nithin Mathew, Darby J. Luscher, Abigail Hunter, [Phase field dislocation dynamics (PFDD) modeling of non-Schmid behavior in BCC metals informed by atomistic simulations](http://dx.doi.org/10.1016/j.jmps.2021.104460), J. Mech.
 Phys.
 Solids 152 (2021) 104460